 I’m not going to beat around the bush: ALB stock has taken a massive beating, even compared to the lithium industry’s bloodbath.
 Over the past year, shares have lost nearly 26% in the markets.

 That said, I’m encouraged with some positives in the company’s financials.
 After absorbing a disappointing dip in revenues in 2016, Albemarle bounced back the following year.
 The growth continued in 2018 with revenues growing from $3.07 billion to $3.37 billion.
-ALB reported Q1 EPS that was in-line with analysts’ consensus estimate and revenue that beat the average outlook.
+ALB reported Q1 earnings-per-share that were in-line with analysts’ consensus estimate and revenue that beat the average outlook.